Benjamin Herschel Babbage: South Australia

 In 1851, the Colonial Secretary Earl Grey, on the recommendation of the geologist Sir Henry De la Beche, assigned Babbage to perform a geological and mineralogical survey of the colony of South Australia requested by the colony's government.
 Babbage arrived in South Australia on 27 November on the Hydaspes, and over the next few years worked on a number of government projects, first setting up the Government Gold Assay Office in Victoria Square.

 He was appointed Justice of the Peace in 1852.
 In January 1853 he was appointed Chief Engineer by the company undertaking the railway from Port Adelaide to the city.
 In 1853, Babbage was one of the first five members of the Mitcham District Council, serving as the council's first chairman.
 A ward in the City of Mitcham was named after him.
 In 1854 he was elected to the Central Road Board.
 In 1855, Babbage served as President of the Adelaide Philosophical Society.

 In 1857, Babbage was elected to the South Australian House of Assembly in the inaugural election in 1857, representing the electorate of Encounter Bay.
 He resigned late in the year after being appointed to lead an expedition to explore the north of the colony between Lake Torrens and Lake Gairdner.
 He was replaced by Henry Strangways in a by-election.

 Babbage began his exploration of South Australia in 1856 when sent to search for gold up to the Flinders Ranges, when he discovered the MacDonnell River, Blanchewater and Mount Hopeful (renamed Mount Babbage after him in 1857 by George Goyder).
-Going beyond the frontier reached in 1851 by explorers John Oakden and Henry Hulkes, Babbage also disproved the notion that Lake Torrens was a single horseshoe-shaped lake or inland sea, ascertaining a number of gaps in the lake, which were later traversed other explorers such as Augustus Gregory and Peter Warburton.
+Going beyond the frontier reached in 1851 by explorers John Oakden and Henry Hulkes, Babbage also disproved the notion that Lake Torrens was a single horseshoe-shaped lake or inland sea, ascertaining a number of gaps in the lake, which were later traversed by other explorers such as Augustus Gregory and Peter Warburton.
 On 15 June 1858 near Pernatty Creek he discovered the remains of William Coulthard of Angas Park, Nuriootpa, who had died of thirst around 10 March 1858.
 On 22 October 1858 he discovered Emerald Springs.